loader image

 About ‘Origin and usage’ #

-If there is nothing showing in the “origin and usage” column of the PSL, does this mean that any form of the substance may be used?
-In previous versions of the PSL there were restrictions on ascorbic acid regarding its non-synthetic or synthetic nature and this is what gave rise to our question.
+If there is nothing showing in the “Origin and usage” column of the CAN/CGSB-32.311 for a substance, such as Ascorbic acid in Tables 4.2 and 6.3, does this mean that any form of the substance may be used?
 (423)

 Yes.
 If nothing is written in the “Origin and usage” column, then there are no restrictions as to the origin and/or usage for that substance in accordance with the scope of the PSL table in which it is listed.
-In the case of ascorbic acid, the annotation was removed after new information indicated that all commercially available ascorbic acid is synthetic, which made the annotation allowing both forms redundant.
+Restrictions identified in clauses preceding the Tables must be met, such as (for these examples) Clauses 4.1.3 and 6.2.

 Annotations to permitted substances #

-Clauses 4.1.3 a) & 5.1.2. a) of PSL state that if a listed substance includes substrates or growth media, the substrates or growth media ingredients shall be listed in Table 4.2 and Livestock Tables 5.2 & 5.3.
+Clauses 4.1.3 a) and 5.1.2. a) state that if a listed substance includes substrates or growth media, the substrates or growth media ingredients shall be listed in Table 4.2 and Tables 5.2 and 5.3.
 In this situation do the origin and usage annotations for these substrates or growth media ingredients listed in 4.2, 5.2 and 5.3 apply?
 (389)

 Can inputs, which have been produced using substrates from GE plants, be used in organic food production?
 (88)